llm-bible/llm-bible.github.io/_publications/madaan2022language.markdown

 bibkey: madaan2022language
 additional_links:
   - {name: "Paper", url: "http://arxiv.org/abs/2210.07128v3"}
-tags: ['GPT', 'Model Architecture', 'Applications', 'Few-Shot']
+tags: ['Few-Shot', 'GPT', 'Model Architecture', 'Applications']
 ---
 We address the general task of structured commonsense reasoning: given a natural language input, the goal is to generate a graph such as an event -- or